andreshere00/Splitter_MR/README.md

 model = AzureOpenAIVisionModel()
 reader = VanillaReader(model=model)
-output = reader.read(file_path="https://raw.githubusercontent.com/andreshere00/Splitter_MR/refs/heads/main/data/lorem_ipsum.pdf", show_base64_images=False)
+output = reader.read(file_path="https://raw.githubusercontent.com/andreshere00/Splitter_MR/refs/heads/main/data/lorem_ipsum.pdf")
 print(output.text)
 ```

-So, in case that you want to read the images in a document, you only have to pass a model to the Reader component.
-Then, in the `read` method, you can specify if you want to show the images in Base64 format or not.
+These VLMs can be used for captioning, annotation or text extraction.
+In fact, you can use these models to process the files as you want using the `prompt` parameter in the `read` method for every class which inherits from `BaseReader`.

 !!! note
-    Showing the images encoded in base64 is a feature independent from using a VLM.

-This enables automatic image-to-text conversion in PDFs, DOCX, and PPTX using state-of-the-art VLMs.
-Currently, the supported models are OpenAI and Azure OpenAI.
-Stay tuned for next models which will be implemented!
+    To see more details, consult documentation [here](https://andreshere00.github.io/Splitter_MR/api_reference/model/).

 ## Next features

+- [X] Add support to read PDF as scanned pages.
+- [X] Add support to change image placeholders.
 - [ ] Implement a method to split a document by pages (`PagedSplitter`).
 - [ ] Add support to read `xlsx`, `docx` and `pptx` files using `VanillaReader`.
-- [ ] Implement a method to split by embedding similarity (`SemanticSplitter`).
+- [ ] Implement a method to split by embedding similarity > `SemanticSplitter`.
     - [ ] Add HuggingFace embeddings model support.
     - [ ] Add OpenAI embeddings model support.
     - [ ] Add Gemini embeddings model support.